connorkuljis/block/README.md

 # Faq
 # Troubleshooting Screen Recording with Ffmpeg
-If you have `ffmpeg` on you machine you can automatically capture your screen.

-To record your screen use the `-c` flag.

-If you are having issues recording your screen, follow the checklist:
+- run `ffmpeg -v` and ensure the installation is not corrupted or missing.
 - ensure system permissions are enabled to record your screen.
-- run `$ ffmpeg -v` to ensure your installation is not corrupted or missing.
 - a valid input device is configured in `config.yaml`
-- you have restarted your application
+- restart the terminal application

 ## Configuration